samcarrington/code-style/pages/markdown/javascript.md

 #### jQuery

 If you're using jQuery for a project in 2019 the implementation of the framework should be cleared with senior technologists.
-Use version 3.1 or higher.
+Use version 3.1 or higher if you're using jQuery.

 Use of the [jQuery UI Widget factory][jq-widget] is recommended for robust organisation of your code.
 Each UI element should be initialised as a widget

 #### Vue

 Use [single file components][vue-single-file] to organise the components in your project.
+The [official Vue style guide][vue-style] should be followed.

 #### Underscore